MicrosoftDocs/microsoft-365-community/Community/why-m365-adoption-projects-fail.md

 * healthy productivity
 * good working morale

+## Next steps

-Of course, we will need:
+To achieve this, we will need:

 * advocates, who explain, evangelize and discuss openly change with their peers.
 It is essential to include people rather than giving the impression that ongoing change would be already a fait accompli.
 Good communication is critical.
 Just sending an email or printing some posters won't light a fire in an organization.
 Explain the big picture and elaborate on the why of this enterprise.
 This makes sure that all stakeholders will have an excellent understanding to drive change even further.